Our Early Years

 Children become more engaged; showing high levels of energy and fascination.

-As children engage in a broad range of activities in Nursery, they begin to actively think about the meaning of what they are doing.
+As children engage in a broad range of activities in Early Years, they begin to actively think about the meaning of what they are doing.

 Children will begin to generate new ideas, make links between experiences and learning and become problem solvers.